Yoav666s/dnd-wiki/collections/_monsters/basic-rules/knight.md

   **Heavy Crossbow.** Ranged Weapon Attack: +2 to hit, range 100/400 ft., one target.
 Hit: 5 (1d10) piercing damage.

   **Leadership.** For 1 minute, the knight can utter a special command or warning whenever a nonhostile creature that it can see within 30 ft. of it makes an attack roll or a saving throw.
 The creature can add a d4 to its roll provided it can hear and understand the knight.
 A creature can benefit from only one Leadership die at a time.
 This effect ends if the knight is incapacitated.
+reactions: |
+  **Parry.** The knight adds 2 to its AC against one melee attack that would hit it.
+To do so, the knight must see the attacker and be wielding a melee weapon.
 excerpt: "Medium Humanoid, Any Alignment"
 source: "Basic Rules"
 ---